![]() |

 As soon as he had closed the door, Robert Hoffner grabbed Harvey by the shoulders.
 For some reason, Harvey wasn’t frightened.
 He sensed the man only wanted to make sure he had his full attention.
 ‘We know,’ he said, looking deep into his eyes.
 ‘We know.’

-Harvey blinked.
-‘Know what?’
+blinked.
+‘Know

-‘We know about the Lightning Bug,’ Peter Burks cut in.
-He leant forward, crossing his arms on the table.
-‘We know your dad wrote it.’
+Bug,’ Peter Burks cut in.
+He leant forward, crossing his arms

-Harvey could see at once the men were deadly serious.
-This is what they had come here for, what they had come to tell him.
-They knew about his father’s biggest secret, the Lightning Bug.
-Presumably, they thought Harvey knew too.
+men were deadly serious.
+This is what they had come here for, what they

 Harvey had no idea who to trust and who to fear, in this new world, the one without his dad in it.
 But there was something he liked about these men, in their cool shades and smart-casual clothes.
 Was that enough of a reason to spill the beans to them?
 He wasn’t sure.
 Why were they asking about the Lightning Bug?
 What had happened?
 He decided he’d give them a chance.
 He would tell them a little of what they wanted to hear.
 And see where things went from there.